bra1nDump/ai-task-vscode/docs/backlog.md

 - Allow excluding files and not only directories for the @task magic search

-## Release - REALLY DON'T WANT TO DO THIS, BUT THIS IS ESSENTIAL

-- Create issues for some of my todos here
-- Style discord server, add basic documentation
-- Ping friends asking to try it

-## Promote, Recruit Cofounders - REALLY DON'T WANT TO DO THIS, BUT THIS IS ESSENTIAL

-- Contact the embeddings person from habr, contact vlad
-- Manually go over popular repositories in the space vscode extensions find top contributors
-- Send them an email from a personal email sending the GitHub page + Discord

 ## Flashy simple features

-- Remove content and just keep line numbers as ranges (speed) [1h]
-  - Instead work on the truncation mechanism to truncate more aggressively
 - Create a file if it's not there yet (cool looking) [1h]
 - Create a cmd tag to run a shell command